Soft and hard x-ray orbital-resolved photoemission study of a strongly correlated Cd-Ce quasicrystal approximant

-The anomalous $c\mathchar`-f$ hybridization effect observed in AC $\rm{Cd_{6}}$Ce is likely present in other $\rm{Cd_{6}}$M, some of which exhibit multi-step magnetic transitions \cite{m}.
-Drawing an analogy with CeSb, this unique $c\mathchar`-f$ hybridization effect could be crucial for understanding these complex transitions.
-This suggests that $\rm{Cd_{6}}$M offers a new platform for exploring exotic magnetic properties beyond the conventional framework of $c\mathchar`-f$ hybridization effects at $E_F$, as typically seen in many rare-earth intermetallic compounds.
+It has been reported that some of $\rm{Cd_{6}}$M exhibit multi-step magnetic transitions \cite{o,m}.
+However, the mechanism of these transitions has still remained unclear.
+Our study introduces an additional viewpoint based on the unique $c\mathchar`-f$ hybridization effect, which has not been considered in the previous discussions of the magnetism of the $\rm{Cd_{6}}$M system.
+By analogy with CeSb, we speculate that, if similar anomalous $c\mathchar`-f$ hybridization is also realized in other $\rm{Cd_{6}}$M, it might be relevant to their complex magnetic behavior.
+In this sense, $\rm{Cd_{6}}$M could offer a new platform for exploring exotic magnetic properties beyond the conventional framework of $c\mathchar`-f$ hybridization effect at $E_F$, which has been typically seen in many rare-earth intermetallic compounds.